-Subject to the Company's amended and restated Articles of Association, the holders of the Company's ordinary shares have the right to receive notices to attend and vote in general meetings of the Company's shareholders, and the right to participated in dividends and other distributions upon liquidation.
+Subject to the Company's Amended and Restated Articles of Association, as amended, the holders of the Company's Ordinary shares have the right to receive notices to attend and vote in general meetings of the Company's shareholders, and the right to participate in dividends and other distributions upon liquidation.

-On September 27, 2022, the Company entered into an underwriting agreement (the "Underwriting Agreement") with underwriters (the "Underwriters"), pursuant to which the Company issued and sold, in an underwritten public offering, an aggregate of 12,905,000 of its ordinary shares (the "Shares") at a public offering price of \$1.55 per share b.
-Warrants to investors:
+On September 27, 2022, the Company issued and sold, in an underwritten public offering, an aggregate of 12,905,000 of its Ordinary shares at a public offering price of \$1.55 per share, for gross proceeds of approximately \$20,000, before deducting underwriting discounts and commissions and offering expenses.